 The concept behind “ease” is that the user is seamlessly and efficiently transported from touchpoint to touchpoint.
 It’s a frictionless journey, and it saves time.

-Health systems that build ease into their programs address the fact that healthcare is immensely confusing.
+Health systems that build ease address the fact that healthcare is immensely confusing.
 Patients don’t know who they need to see, how often, how to schedule, how to get there, what follow-ups are needed, and so on.

 - Providing text and email messaging throughout the patient journey to help guide patients and eliminate confusion.